-- 15.6 The Parties must maintain complete and accurate Transaction Records. - 15.7 The Provider must, at its own expense, in line with applicable Law and Guidance: - 15.7.1 implement an ongoing, proportionate programme of clinical audit of the Services in accordance with Good Practice: - 15.7.2 implement an ongoing, proportionate audit of the accuracy of its recording and coding of clinical activity relating to the Services; and - 15.7.3 provide to the Co-ordinating Commissioner on request the findings of any audits carried out under GC15.7.1 and/or 15.7.2. - 15.8 The Co-ordinating Commissioner may at any time appoint an Auditor to conduct an objective and impartial audit of: - 15.8.1 the quality and outcomes of any Service; and/or - 15.8.2 the Provider's recording and coding of clinical activity; and/or - 15.8.3 the Provider's calculation of reconciliation accounts under SC36 (Payment Terms); and/or - 15.8.4 the Provider's recording of performance and calculation of reconciliation accounts in relation to Quality Incentive Scheme Indicators; and/or - 15.8.5 the Provider's recording of performance in respect of the Quality Requirements; and/or - the Provider's compliance with Other Local Agreements, Policies and Procedures and/or any Prior Approval Scheme and/or the Service Specifications; and/or - 15.8.7 the basis of any Local Prices, taking into account the actual costs incurred by the Provider in providing the Services to which those Local Prices apply; and/or - 15.8.8 pass-through costs on high cost drugs, devices and procedures; and/or - the identification of Chargeable Overseas Visitors and collection of charges from them or other persons liable to pay charges in respect of them under the Overseas Visitor Charging Regulations, and subject to any applicable Service User consent requirements, the Provider must allow the Auditor reasonable access to (and the right to take copies of) the Transaction Records, books of account and other sources of relevant information, and any Confidential Information so disclosed will be treated in accordance with GC20 (Confidential Information of the Parties).
+- 15.5 Subject to compliance with the Law and Good Practice the Parties must implement and/or respond to all relevant recommendations: - 15.5.1 made in any report by a relevant Regulatory or Supervisory Body; or - 15.5.2 agreed with the National Audit Office or a Local Auditor following any audit; or - 15.5.3 of any appropriate clinical audit; or - 15.5.4 that are otherwise agreed by the Provider and the Co-ordinating Commissioner to be implemented. - 15.6 The Parties must maintain complete and accurate Transaction Records. - 15.7 The Provider must, at its own expense, in line with applicable Law and Guidance: - 15.7.1 implement an ongoing, proportionate programme of clinical audit of the Services in accordance with Good Practice; - 15.7.2 implement an ongoing, proportionate audit of the accuracy of its recording and coding of clinical activity relating to the Services; and - 15.7.3 provide to the Co-ordinating Commissioner on request the findings of any audits carried out under GC15.7.1 and/or 15.7.2. - 15.8 The Co-ordinating Commissioner may at any time appoint an Auditor to conduct an objective and impartial audit of: - 15.8.1 the quality and outcomes of any Service; and/or - 15.8.2 the Provider's recording and coding of clinical activity; and/or - 15.8.3 the Provider's calculation of reconciliation accounts under SC36 (Payment Terms); and/or - 15.8.4 the Provider's recording of performance and calculation of reconciliation accounts in relation to Quality Incentive Scheme Indicators; and/or - 15.8.5 the Provider's recording of performance in respect of the Quality Requirements; and/or - 15.8.6 the Provider's compliance with Other Local Agreements, Policies and Procedures and/or any Prior Approval Scheme and/or the Service Specifications; and/or - 15.8.7 the basis of any Local Prices, taking into account the actual costs incurred by the Provider in providing the Services to which those Local Prices apply; and/or - 15.8.8 pass-through costs on high cost drugs, devices and procedures; and/or - 15.8.9 the identification of Chargeable Overseas Visitors and collection of charges from them or other persons liable to pay charges in respect of them under the Overseas Visitor Charging Regulations, and subject to any applicable Service User consent requirements, the Provider must allow the Auditor reasonable access to (and the right to take copies of) the Transaction Records, books of account and other sources of relevant information, and any Confidential Information so disclosed will be treated in accordance with GC20 (Confidential Information of the Parties).
 Except as provided in GC15.11 and 15.12, the cost of any audit carried out under this GC15.8 will be borne by the Commissioners.